Search

 Persons whose transmission category is classified as injection drug use (IDU) are persons who injected non-prescribed drugs.

-Heterosexual contact includes persons who have ever had heterosexual contact with a person known to have, or with a risk factor for, HIV infection.
+Heterosexual contact includes persons who have ever had sexual contact with a person known to have, or with a risk factor for, HIV.

 Other category includes other risk factors including, hemophilia, blood transfusion, perinatal exposure, and risk factor not reported or not identified.